 i.
 MFIs as financial intermediaries

-Over the last two decades, a large number of microfinance Institutions (MFIs) have contributed for the growth of microenterprises(MEs).
+Over the last two decades, a large number of microfinance institutions (MFIs) have contributed to the growth of microenterprises(MEs).
 Since 2011-12, a special class of for-profit institution viz., NBFC-MFI has also been allowed to operate by the RBI.
 It is estimated that more than 800 MFIs served 26.8 million customers in 2011-12 with an outstanding loan portfolio of Rs 209.1 billion.

 NBFC-MFIs served about 87% of the total customer base of MFIs.
 MFIs have more than 60,000 loan officers spread across 12,000 branches.
-They introduced the concept of financing MEs adopting Joint Liability Group (JLG) mode which banks also started using for financing their small ticket borrowers.
-They are tech savvy and some of them having their Core Banking Solutions (CBS) for their own microfinance business.
+They introduced the concept of financing MEs adopting Joint Liability Group (JLG) model which banks also started using for financing their small-ticket borrowers.
+They are tech-savvy and some of them having their Core Banking Solutions (CBS) for their own microfinance business.
 Over 0.195 million

 ii.
 Make use of ICT mandatory